m4salah/m4salah/README.md

 - 🔭 **Also, I’m Lifetime learner **:

-- 💬 **Ask me about**: OOP, Swift, iOS development, Backend, Python, PHP, JavaScript, Ruby on Rails, Golang, Rust, Database, Design Patterns, Testing.
+- 💬 **Ask me about**: OOP, Backend, Python, PHP, JavaScript, Ruby on Rails, Golang, Rust, Database, Design Patterns, Testing.

 - 📫 **How to reach me**: catch, and follow me from the above links 👆, in addition to follow me here.